 Their fried chicken is, well, fucking fantastic.
 It is to die for!
 Super far from the western style good ‘ol f. chicken.
 The chicken itself, from the outer crispy skin down to the bones, it has a mild sweetness, a balanced mix of spices and a hella homey taste.

 Oh, kikiam.
 This one’s quite authentic, wrapped in actual bean curd skin.
 I can say that it’s the best tasting kikiam I had.
 And the sauce, man.
 Freaking adorable.

 La Zhou La Mien

 Since this is our 9th stop, let me fucking vomit first.
-Joke!
+Just kidding!
 Hahaha I was so full already.
-But the heaviest meal comes at the end because, life is full of unfair surprises.
+But the heaviest meal comes at the end because life is full of unfair surprises.
 Me and my friends agreed to share a big plate of beef knife mien for P260.
 And even if I feel very full, I still find it appetizing which for me was something new.
 I mean just looking at the photo itself.

 Bucket list for the next Binondo food trip:

 - Peking duck from Wai Ying Fast Food

 Top 3 Pop Food from this food crawl: